MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 Go to the repository of the sample app ([Django][1] or [Flask][2]) and fork the repository.

-1. Select the Fork button at the top of the sample app repo to fork the repo to your account.
+**Step 1.** Select the Fork button at the top of the sample app repo to fork the repo to your account.

-1. Now you can clone your fork of the sample repository.
+**Step 2.** Now you can clone your fork of the sample repository.

-1. Use the following git command to clone your forked repo into the *python-code-to-cloud* folder:
+**Step 3.** Use the following git command to clone your forked repo into the *python-code-to-cloud* folder:

     ```bash
     # Django